 - 200 grams / 7 oz all-purpose flour

-- Rinse the zucchinis and remove the stems and bottoms.
+- Rinse the zucchinis and slice off the tops and bottoms.
 Cut into long slices that are about ½ cm thick (⅕-inch).
+Season with salt and pepper.

-- In a mixing bowl using a whisk, stir the flour, salt, and pepper to combine.
-Keep stirring while you pour in the soda water.
-Stir well until no flour lumps remain in the batter.
+- In a mixing bowl using a whisk, stir the flour and soda water until smooth and no lumps remain.

-- Half fill a large frying pan with frying oil.
-Heat over high heat until oil becomes sizzling hot.
+- Half-fill a large frying pan with frying oil.
+Or use a cooking pot.
+Heat over high heat until the oil becomes sizzling hot.
 Or until the temperature reads 180°C (356 °F) on an instant-read thermometer.

 - Dip a zucchini slice into the batter, shake to remove excess batter, leaving only a very thin coating, and add to the hot frying oil.
 Give it a few seconds to form a crust before adding the next slice (so they won't stick together).
-Fry the zucchinis in batches without overcrowding them in the pan.
-Cook for a couple of minutes until they become deep golden (almost brownish in color) all over.
-Transfer on paper towels.
-Do not stack them while they're hot, so they won't get soggy.
+Keep the heat to medium- medium-high while you fry them and don't overcrowd them in the pan (See note 1 below).

-- Serve with grated Greek Kefalotyri cheese on top.
+- Serve right away with grated Greek Kefalotyri cheese on top.
 You may use Parmesan or Pecorino cheese instead.

 YOU MAY ALSO LIKE...